iszilagyigit/EfectiveJavaTips/README.md

 > Each time you write a public method or constructor think about what restrictions exists on its parameters.
 > See also Objects.requireNonNull or custom @NonNull @Nullable annotations.

+Item 50: Make defensive copies when needed

+> If a class has mutable components that it gets from or returns to its clients, the class must defensively
+> copy those components.
+If the cost of the copy would be prohibitive and the class trust its clients not to modify
+> the components inappropriately, then the defensive copy may be replaced by documentation.

+> Do not use clone method to make defensive copies by non final classes.